The 7 Best Calming Dog Beds Australia: Tested & Evaluated 2023

-If you were to ask us for the very best options, we would hands down recommend the FurKing.
+If you were to ask us our team of independent experts the very best option, we would hands down recommend the FurKing.
 It has a good size range.
 It’s high quality.
 We love the look of it too.
-If you want to treat your dog and splash out a little, the Ambient Lounge is pure luxury.
+If you want to treat your dog and splash out a little, then we think the Ambient Lounge is pure luxury.
 Your pup is a pampered pooch indeed!

 Your dog’s anxiety can come from many sources.
 What you do to soothe them is dependent on the source of their anxiety.

 For example, if your dog is anxious from fear, the best thing you can do is identify the source of the fear.
 If it’s an acute situation like a fireworks display, avoidance is the best policy.
 You can also create an inviting crate environment for them to hide in while the fireworks are happening.
 We have more tips in this article.